English feudal barony: Under- and over-enfeoffment

 Where a baron had sub-enfeoffed fewer knights than required by the servitium debitum, the barony was said to be "under-enfeoffed", and the balance of knights owing had to be produced super dominium, that is "on the demesne".
 This does not mean they were resident within the baron's demesne, but that they had to be hired with the revenue arising from it.

 Conversely, a barony was "over-enfeoffed" where more knights had been enfeoffed than was required by the servitium debitum, and this indicated that the barony had been obtained on overly-favourable terms.

 Cartae Baronum

 The Cartae Baronum ("Charters of the Barons") was a survey commissioned by the Treasury in 1166.
 It required each baron to declare how many knights he had enfeoffed and how many were super dominium, with the names of all.
 It appears that the survey was designed to identify baronies from which a greater servitium debitum could in future be obtained by the king.
-An example is given from the return of Lambert of Etocquigny:

-To his reverend lord, Henry, king of the English, Lambert of Etocquigny, greeting.
-Know that I hold from you by your favour 16 carucates of land and 2 bovates by the service of 10 knights.
-In these 16 carucates of land I have 5 knights enfeoffed by the old enfeoffment:

-Richard de Haia holds 1 knight's fee; and he withheld the service which he owes to you and to me from the day of your coronation up to now, except that he paid me 2 marks.

-Odo de Cranesbi holds 1 knight's fee.

-Thomas, son of William, holds 1 knight's fee.

-Roger de Millers holds 2 knight's fees.